Nintendo 64 Game Pak: Performance

 Specified at 5 to 50 MiB/s, Nintendo emphasised the Game Pak' fast load times in comparison to the competing Sega Saturn and Sony PlayStation's 2× CD-ROM drives running at about 300 kB/s with high latency.
 This speed discrepancy can be observed through the loading screens that appear in many multiplatform games; such screens were often nonexistent on the Nintendo 64 version.
 Bank switching was a common practice for developers in many games, such as Nintendo EAD's Super Mario 64 or Factor 5's Indiana Jones and the Infernal Machine, which allowed for efficient memory usage.
 Howard Lincoln said, "[Genyo Takeda, the Nintendo engineer working with Silicon Graphics to design Project Reality] and those guys felt very strongly that it was absolutely essential to have it on a cartridge in order to do the kind of things that we wanted to do with Super Mario."

 Sega countered by claiming that load times on CD-ROMs could eventually be minimised.
 Ted Hoff, vice president of sales and marketing at Sega, said "We are finding more and more ways to mask the load factor [...]
 We are working out ways to overlay or leapfrog the loading time."

 Durability

 Game Paks are far more durable than compact discs, the latter of which must be carefully used and stored in protective cases.
 It also prevents accidental scratches and subsequent read errors.
 While Game Paks are more resistant than CDs to physical damage, they are sometimes less resistant to long-term environmental damage, particularly oxidation (although this can be simply cleaned off), wear of their electrical contacts, or static electricity.

 Manufacturing cost

 Due to the complex manufacturing processes, cartridge-based games are more expensive and difficult to manufacture than their disk-based counterparts.
-PlayStation CD-ROMs reportedly cost to manufacture, while cartridges for the Super Nintendo Entertainment System cost $15 ($) and Nintendo 64 cartridges reportedly more than $30 ($).
+PlayStation CD-ROMs reportedly cost to manufacture, while cartridges for the Super Nintendo Entertainment System cost $15 ($) and Nintendo 64 cartridges reportedly as much as over $30 ($).

+Prices also depended on ROM capacity and whether a cartridge supports saves.
+By 1996 the average price of a 4 MB (32 Mbit) mask ROM, typical for advanced Super NES games later in its life cycle, was around $10, while the price for a 2 MB (16 Mbit) mask ROM was around $6.50.
+At the same time, an 8 MB (64 Mbit) mask ROM cost around $15 and a 16 MB (128 Mbit) mask ROM twice that.